confluentinc/event-streaming-patterns/docs/event-stream/event-streaming-platform.md

 ## Solution
 ![event streaming platform](../img/event-streaming-platform.svg)

 We can design business processes and applications around [Event Streams](../event-stream/event-stream.md).
 Everything from sales, orders, trades, customer experiences, sensor readings and database updates are modeled as an [../event/event.md).
 Events are written to the Event Streaming Platform once, allowing distributed functions within the business to react in real-time.
 Systems external to the Event Streaming Platform are integrated using [Event Sources](../event-source/event-source.md) and [Event Sinks](../event-sink/event-sink.md).
-Business logic is built within [Event Processing Applications](../event-processing/event-processing-application.md), which are composed of [Event Processors](../event-processing/event-processor.md) that read and write Events from Event Streams.
+Business logic is built within [Event Processing Applications](../event-processing/event-processing-application.md), which are composed of [Event Processors](../event-processing/event-processor.md) that read and write events from Event Streams.

 ## Implementation